 - While active dry yeast is proofing/activating, add approx. half of the flour, (2 to 3 cups) and 1 Tbsp.
 (17.6g) salt to mixing bowl and stir to incorporate salt into flour.

-- When yeast has proofed, turn power on low to medium setting and add mixed eggs and proofed yeast/milk/sugar mixture to mixing bowl.
-Using a rubber spatula, scrape bowls clean of egg and milk and sugar into dry ingredients.
+- When yeast has proofed, remove wisk and replace with dough hook.
+Turn power on low to medium setting and add mixed eggs and proofed yeast/milk/sugar mixture to mixing bowl.
+Using a rubber spatula, scrape bowl clean of egg and milk and sugar into dry ingredients.
 The egg and sugar tend to stick to bowls.
 Stir for a minute or two to incorporate wet ingredients into dry ingredients.
-Scrape sides and bottom of mixing fowl if necessary to incorporate all dry ingredients into wet till smooth and runny.
+Scrape sides and bottom of mixing bowl if necessary to incorporate all dry ingredients into wet till smooth and runny.

-- While mixer is still spinning on low to medium speed, gradually add remining flour to mixing bowl, alternating between flour and dabs of softened butter.
-When all flour and butter have been added, scrape sides of mixing bowl and bottom of bowl occasionally to incorporate all dough into one mass and run mixer for between 8 to 10 minutes.
+- While mixer is still spinning on low to medium speed, gradually add just enough flour to mixing bowl so dough does not stick to side or bottom of mixing bowl.
+Mix for 8 to 10 minutes.
 If dough seems too sticky, add a little more flour, but sparingly.
 This is intended to be a fairly soft dough.
 After this step, move to the “After Yeast Directions,” skip all of the Instant Yeast Directions below.

 - When using instant yeast, there is no need to activate yeast beforehand.
 It can go straight into the flour, but milk temp still needs to be around 120F.
 Not above 120F and not below 110F.